 ePrescribe: Get Approved for EPCS

-You should have been asked to include this user upon ePresribe sign up.
-If you do not have a supporting user yet, invite one with the below directions.
+You should have been asked to include this user upon ePrescribe sign up, but if you do not have a supporting user yet, invite one with the directions below.

 Supporting users can view the Prescriptions tab on clients and queue up medications for practitioner approval.